 A bucket list includes all the things you hope to accomplish in your lifetime – dream trips, family plans, personal accomplishments, the list can be long.
-At Rock House Financial, we have a bucket list of sorts as well, but it’s a little different.
-Our list includes everything that we hope our clients take care of so they can leave behind what they want to and to who they want to before they die.
+One item that may get overlooked is what impact and legacy do you want to leave after you are gone.
+A lifetime lived usually means there are assets, needs to be taken care of after death.
+Death is never a comfortable subject, but the reality is that you need an estate plan so you that when you pass, you can leave behind what you want to and to who you want.
 Unfortunately, we’ve seen what can happen when estate planning is overlooked.

 There are many misconceptions about estate planning.
 A lot of people believe that estate planning is only important when you’re older, when you have a lot of money or if you’re sick.
 But this couldn’t be further from the truth.

-Estate planning is important for anyone who has children – who will care for your children if you unexpectedly pass away?
-It’s also important for professionals, anyone who owns property or anyone who has something to lose – where will these assets go when you’re gone?
+Having an estate plan is important for anyone who has children – who will care for your children if you unexpectedly pass away?
+It’s also important for business owners, anyone who owns property or anyone who has something to lose – where will these assets go when you’re gone?

-The first step in estate planning is asking yourself some important questions:
+The first step in getting your estate plan together is asking yourself some important questions:

 - Are there specific assets you want to leave to specific friends, family members or a particular charity?